Atusiimire/alx-low_level_programming/0x00-hello_world/README.md

 1. The C file name will be saved in the variable ;The output file should be named the same as the C file, but with the extension .o instead of .c,Example: if the C file is main.c, the output file should be main.o
 2. The C file name will be saved in the variable ;The output file should be named the same as the C file, but with the extension .s instead of .c,Example: if the C file is main.c, the output file should be main.s
-3.script that compiles a C file and creates an executable named cisfun;The C file name will be saved in the variable
+3.script that compiles a C file and creates an executable named cisfun;The C file name will be saved in the variable C program that prints exactly Programming is like building a multilingual puzzle, followed by a new line;Use the function puts,You are not allowed to use printf and Your program should end with the value 0